 Promotes and supports FSU emergency management programs and initiatives.

-Delegates to the Vice President of Finance & Administration the authority for the development and management of FSU Emergency Management programs.
+Delegates to the Senior Vice President of Finance & Administration the authority for the development and management of FSU Emergency Management programs.

+In the absence and unavailability of the FSU President, the above authorities will be delegated to the Provost and Executive Vice President for Academic Affairs, or the President’s designee.

-Vice President for Finance & Administration:
+Senior Vice President for Finance & Administration:

 Provides resources to support Emergency Management initiatives, programs and emergency operations.